tytydraco/yessleep/out/The_Yellow_Light.md

 "Just fix the light."

-I shut the door to the cockpit, laying the thing down on a towel placed over the desk that was off to the side.
+I shut the door to the cabin, laying the thing down on a towel placed over the desk that was off to the side.
 I had to coil it down on itself so it wouldn't slide off with the slight cresting of the boat.
 I could hear Dorian grunting to himself in the flickering spotlight, tugging and thudding against the structure.

 The fish nearly slipped out of my hands with as much slime as was coming off it, staining my gloves.
 Maybe some kinda hagfish?
 But there was no skull... nothing made sense.
 Its limp body shimmered in the light of the desk lamp, all the way through to its white organ sacs the crabs hadn't quite reached yet.